Environmental Sustainability

 Biodiversity

 In response to international trends and growing global attention to nature-related risks and opportunities, PTI is committed to managing biodiversity issues.
-We are not only enhancing evaluation and management practices, but also planning to expand the scope of biodiversity risk assessments, raise employee awareness, and continuously strengthen disclosures to contribute to a more sustainable future.
+We are not only enhancing evaluation, but also planning to expand the scope of biodiversity risk assessments, raise employee awareness, and continuously strengthen disclosures to contribute to a more sustainable future.

 Biodiversity and No Deforestation Policy